Urinary Tract Infections

 How to Control Urine Spraying

-Feline Marking Behaviors - An excellent article that explains why cats mark, the different kinds of marking patterns (spraying versus peeing) and how to correct the problem.
+Feline Marking Behaviors - An excellent article that explains why cats mark, the different kinds of marking patterns (spraying versus peeing) and

 Defining The Litterbox Problem - Distinguishing from marking territory and inappropriate elimination